irmen/prog8/docs/source/technical.rst

 ^^^^^^^^^^^^^^^^^^^

 - subroutine parameters are just variables scoped to the subroutine.
-- the arguments passed in a call are evaluated (using the eval-stack if needed) and then copied into those variables.
+- the arguments passed in a call are evaluated and then copied into those variables.
   Using variables for this sometimes can seem inefficient but it's required to allow subroutines to work locally with their parameters and allow them to modify them as required, without changing the variables used in the call's arguments.
 If you want to get rid of this overhead you'll